The $k$-transformation on an interval with a hole

-In this section, we will focus on the remaining holes, that is, when $a<\dfrac{1}{k}$ and $b>\dfrac{k-1}{k}$.
-It turns out that the analysis for such holes is identical to corresponding holes under $g_{k}$ for the doubling map ($T_2$), see Theorem~\ref{mainthm}.
+It turns out that the analysis for holes in $R_2$ is identical to corresponding holes under $g_{k}$ for the doubling map $T_2$, see Theorem~\ref{mainthm}.
 The analysis for such holes is similar to the doubling map, via the generalized Cantor set and Cantor function, which we will introduce in the following subsections.